Funding schemes for the UK seafood industry | Seafish

 Fisheries and Seafood Scheme (FaSS)

 The Marine Management Organisation (MMO) administers the Fisheries and Seafood Scheme.
 The Fisheries and Seafood Scheme is now closed for new applications.
-A modified version of the scheme is expected to commence in 2024.

 The scheme aims to deliver investment to safeguard the long-term sustainability, resilience and prosperity of the seafood sector across England.